mosscoder/calibrate_rap/README.md

   <br>
   <b>Figure 11:</b> Mapped LiDAR-derived woody cover (left), uncalibrated RAP predictions (center), and calibrated RAP predictions (right) in 2020.
 </p>

+Mapping errors across the landscape we can see the regions of error for both models.
+While the uncalibrated model exhibited error across the region, those of the calibrated model were more localized.

 <p align="center">
   <img src="https://github.com/mosscoder/calibrate_rap/blob/main/results/figures/test_error_maps.png?raw=true"